vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 The password is not a “default” but is a randomly generated 20 character password set at installation.

 The password, when changed, is subject to the vSphere SSO password complexity and history settings.
-More information can be found in the [vSphere Security Configuration & Hardening Guides](https://brcm.tech/vcf-scg).
+See the [vSphere Security Configuration & Hardening Guides](https://brcm.tech/vcf-scg).

 The password is stored as a SHA512 hash in the SSO LDAP subsystem.